rudderlabs/sample-user-transformers/README.md

 - In case of web events, extracts the UTM information from the URL and populate the appropriate keys of the canonical object model

 ### **User Transformation for Data Enrichment using Clearbit APIs**
-- Enrich user data by invoking Clearbit APIs and embedding the results within events
+- Enrich user data by invoking Clearbit APIs and embedding the results within events.
+In this sample, the Person API of Clearbit is invoked using e-mail address of user

 **Note**: For a detailed description of each of the user transformations included in this repository, please refer to our [wiki](https://github.com/rudderlabs/sample-user-transformers/wiki/Sample-User-Transformations) page.